 4.2.1 Are fire resisting walls and floors free from holes and gaps that would permit the passage of fire?
 Yes.
 4.2.2 Are fire-resisting ceilings in sound condition?
 Yes.
 4.2.3 Are fire-resisting walls adequately fire stopped to the underside of the ceiling or roof?
 Yes.
 4.2.4 Are all linings on walls and ceilings suitable to prevent the surface spread of flame?
 Yes.
-Caution should be taken to minimise the amount of paper displayed on walls and on strings across some classrooms.
 4.2.5 Are there any other matters that give cause for concern?
 No.